jaz770/cryptonite_taskphase_jasmine/Shell Variables.md

 ## Printing Exported Variables
 The `env` command is used to print out **all** exported ariables set in the shell.
-THe variable name and its content are printed.
+The variable name and its content are printed.
 In this challenge, the FLAG variable is one of the variables exported to the current shell.
 Enter `env` to print all the exported variables.
 This gives:
 ```